Brendan Smith (politician): Political career

 Smith was first elected to Dáil Éireann at the 1992 general election for the Cavan–Monaghan constituency and has been re-elected at every subsequent election since.
 In the 28th Dáil, he was Government Whip on the Oireachtas Joint Committee on Foreign Affairs.
 In a 2004 reshuffle, Smith was appointed by Bertie Ahern as Minister of State at the Department of Agriculture, Fisheries and Food with special responsibility for Food and Horticulture.

 Following the 2007 general election, Smith became Minister of State for Children.
 On 7 May 2008, he was appointed as Minister for Agriculture, Fisheries and Food in Brian Cowen's cabinet.
 In July 2010, Smith launched the Food Harvest 2020 strategy.
 Its overall target to increase the value of Ireland's agri-food and fisheries exports by €5bn to reach €12bn by 2020.
 A September 2012 progress report on the Food Harvest 2020 strategy, found that farmers and other primary producers had passed the halfway mark towards meeting their 2020 targets.

 In 2010, during his term as Minister for Agriculture, he offered free cheese to Ireland's poor via a European Union scheme that had been around since the 1980s.
-The public received Smith's announcement poorly and it was reported outside Ireland as the country became "a laughing stock internationally".> Smith was then forced to defend his own scheme.
+The public received Smith's announcement poorly and it was reported outside Ireland as the country became "a laughing stock internationally".
+Smith was then forced to defend his own scheme.

-Following the resignation of Dermot Ahern from the cabinet in January 2011, Smith was also appointed as Minister for Justice and Law Reform.
+Following the resignation of Dermot Ahern from the cabinet in January 2011, Smith was appointed as Minister for Justice and Law Reform in addition to his existing portfolio.

 Just before leaving office, Smith gave the go-ahead for genetically modified organism (GMO) foods to enter Ireland.
 He told the media that Ireland had "altered its voting position" and would back proposals from the European Commission "aimed at authorising the placing on the market of food, food ingredients and feed containing, consisting of, or produced from genetically modified maize and cotton".
 Smith also said that Ireland would now tolerate "the low-level presence of, as yet, unauthorised GMO varieties in imports of animal food".

 He was one of just 19 Fianna Fáil TDs re-elected to the 31st Dáil, following the 2011 general election.
 He was initially appointed as the Fianna Fáil Spokesperson on Education and Skills, serving from April 2011 to July 2012.
 In 2012, he was made party Spokesperson on Foreign Affairs and Trade, as well as Border Region Development.
 He held this position until the 2016 general election.